kosl/ihipp-examples/docs/week2.md

 In the example above, due to critical clause, only one thread is executed at a time for cnt variable.

-## Week 2 wrap-up
+## Chapter 2 wrap-up

-In Week 2 we presented the concepts, programming and execution model of OpenMP in detail.
+In Chapter 2 we presented the concepts, programming and execution model of OpenMP in detail.
 With hands on examples we have tried to show how to use this paradigm as efficiently as possible.

 Please, discuss the OpenMP parallel programming paradigm and try to summarize its potential in general or maybe specifically for your applications.

-We are also very much interested to know if you found Week 2 content useful?
+We are also very much interested to know if you found Chapter 2 content useful?